 In Tanzania the ruling Revolutionary Party has met to elect 40 members to its national executive committee.

-In Tanzania the ruling Revolutionary Party has met to elect 40 members to its national executive committee.
+Background: In Tanzania the ruling Revolutionary Party has met to elect 40 members to its national executive committee.
 President Julius Nyerere was in the chair at Tuesday's (18 October) opening session of the party's first national conference in the capital of Dar Es Salaam.

 SYNOPSIS: Nearly fifteen hundred delegates from all over Tanzania attended the meeting in Dar es Salaam's Diamond Jubilee Hall.
 It was expected to take three days to complete the elections, allowing each of the 85 candidates time to make a speech.